 Impulse Offer

 Ensuring the security of connected objects and the protection of the data they exchange is becoming a vital issue for many companies.
 The loss of control over an object or the leaking of private data can quickly lead to dramatic consequences on the credibility of a product or service offering.
-In this context, manufacturers have an important role to play.
+Manufacturers have an important role to play in order to propose solutions adapted to security and data protection needs.

 Frédéric Piller